NCAS-CMS/cms-website/pages/cylc8-upgrade-rewrite.md

 **Information:** Cylc 8 has a [compatibility mode](https://cylc.github.io/cylc-doc/stable/html/7-to-8/major-changes/compatibility-mode.html#cylc-7-compat-mode) that allows you to run an existing Cylc 7 workflow without fully upgrading.
-Given that on PUMA2-ARCHER2 several changes are required even in compatability mode, we recommend fully upgrading to Cylc 8 to avoid confusion.
+Given that on PUMA2-ARCHER2 several changes are required even in compatability mode, we recommend fully upgrading to Cylc 8.

 We can't cover all cases so your workflow may required additional changes.
 Get in touch with the [CMS helpdesk](https://cms-helpdesk.ncas.ac.uk/) if you need further advice.